tasnim-reza/ecstasy/README.md

   1. Minimal size
   2. Minimal syntactic sugar !
-  3. Take the benefit that others already taken.
+  3. Take the benefit that others already have.
-  4. and see what we have to lost to achieve those goal.
+  4. and do we have to loose anything to achieve those goals.

 ## Single Event listener